coralogix/coralogix-audit-collector/README.md

 | `CORALOGIX_PRIVATE_KEY` | Coralogix private key | `UUID`                                          |
 | `CORALOGIX_APP_NAME` | Coralogix application name | `APP_NAME`                                      |

+## Usage

+A helm chart is available [here](./chart/README.md).

+You can also run each integration by itself using `docker`.
+Visit the integration's README for more information.

 ## Integrations